AllanMontalvo/User_Account_Password/README.md

 # User_Account_Password
-Procedure on how to setup password attempt threshold and unlock account when threshold is met in Active Directory on Azure.
+Procedure on how to setup password attempt threshold, reset password, and unlock account when threshold is met in Active Directory on Azure.

 <h2>Environments and Technologies Used</h2>